brostrend/linux.brostrend.com/troubleshooting/interrupted-dpkg.md

 sudo dpkg --configure  -a
 ```

-Wait until it finishes, no matter how long it takes.
-Then rerun our installer, it should then work fine.
+Wait until it finishes, no matter how long it takes. **If you see any errors**, please forward the whole terminal output to us.
+If there were no errors, just rerun our installer, it should then work fine.